Christopher-Karvelis/Anagrams-APIs/README.md

 ### Testing endpoint A
    Endpoint A tells us whether or not the two words sent in the body areanagrams.
 So in order to test it:

-   - Create a new POST request to "localhost:8080/A"(LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/A"(ON HEROKU).
+   - Create a new POST request to "localhost:8080/A" (LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/A" (ON HEROKU).
    - Click on "body" and select "JSON" from the dropdown menu.
    - Add to the body two words with keys "string1" and "string2" as shown below and click "Send".
    - You can check the outcome in the body of the response.